 Section 4.01.
-Terms of Redemption . (a) Optional Redemption .
+Terms of Redemption. (a) Optional Redemption.
 The Bonds maturing on or before August 1, 20, are not subject to redemption prior to their respective stated maturity dates.
-The Bonds maturing on and after August 1, 20, are subject to redemption prior to their respective stated maturity dates, at the option of the District, from any source of available funds, as a whole or in part on any date on or after August 1, 20, at a · · · · · · · · · · · · · · · · · · · redemption price equal to the principal amount called for redemption plus accrued interest thereon to the date fixed for redemption, without premium. (b) Mandatory Sinking Fund Redemption .
-The \$[] Term Bond maturing on August 1, 20, is also subject to mandatory sinking fund redemption on each Mandatory Sinking Fund Redemption Date and in the respective principal amounts as set forth in the following schedule, at a redemption price equal to 100% of the principal amount thereof to be redeemed (without premium), together with interest accrued thereon to the date fixed for redemption: reachipuon.
+The Bonds maturing on and after August 1, 20, are subject to redemption prior to their respective stated maturity dates, at the option of the District, from any source of available

+nt called for redemption p after August 1, 20, at a redemption price equal to blus accrued interest thereon to the date fixed for

+Mandatory Sinking the following schedu t 1, 20, is also subject Fund Redemption Date and ale, at a redemption price e und Redemption.
+The \$ Term Bond to mandatory sinking fund redemption on each d in the respective principal amounts as set forth in equal to 100% of the principal amount thereof to be a interest accrued thereon to the date fixed for

+Mandatory Sinking

+F Fund Redemption Date Principal Amount

+(August 1) to Be Redeemed

+fund redemption or principal amounts as Term Bond maturing on each Mandatory Sinking set forth in the following at thereof to be redeemed on August 1, 20, is subject to mandatory sinking grund Redemption Date and in the respective graph schedule, at a redemption price equal to 100% of (without premium), together with interest accrued

-Mandatory Sinking Fund
+Mandatory Sinking

-Redemption Date Principal Amount
+Fund Redemption Date Principal Amount

-(August 1) to be Redeemed
+(August 1) to Be Redeemed

+Maturity.

-The principal amount to be redeemed in each year shown in the table above will be reduced proportionately, in integral multiples of \$5,000, by the amount of such Term Bond optionally redeemed prior to the mandatory sinking fund redemption date.
+be reduced proporti onately, in integral multip eemed in each year shown in the tables above will bles of \$5,000, by the amount of such Term Bond nking fund redemption date.]